TRILLIONS - THE PEOPLE BEHIND YOUR ETFS (BOOK REVIEW)

 Father of the Efficient Market Hypothesis.
 He inspired the theory behind passive investing.

-Famously quipped that likening traditional money management was akin to pornography: “Some people like it but they’re not really getting better than real sex.
+Famously quipped that liking traditional money management was akin to pornography: “Some people like it but they’re not really getting better than real sex.
 If you’re willing to pay for it, that’s fine.
 But don’t pay too much.”

 Black laid the analytical groundwork for Wells Fargo’s efforts to set up a passive fund.